Chapter 17.39

 a.
 Ground-level units shall include a private porch and/or private patio/garden.
 Each private porch or private patio/yard shall include a minimum clear dimension of six feet by eight feet.

 i.
-Private balconies above the ground floor.
+Private balconies above the ground floor for each unit.

 ii.
 Playground.